 Journal of Applied Physics, Vol. 98, 054309, 2005.
 (PDF)

-· Characterization of the interface thermal resistance at the native interface between carbon nanotube arrays and the silicon substrate.
-The main finding is that the native interface after Chemical Vapor Deposition (CVD) has a high thermal resistivity due to imperfect substrate-CNT contacts and the low volume fraction of CNTs in the studied arrays.
+· Characterization of the interface thermal resistance between novel thermal interface materials (e.g. carbon nanotube arrays polymer nanocomposites) and the heat sink or chip substrate.
+The main findings for CNT arrays is that the native interface after Chemical Vapor Deposition (CVD) has a high thermal resistivity due to imperfect substrate-CNT contacts and the low volume fraction of CNTs in the studied arrays.
+For polymer nanocomposites the interface thermal conductance is strongly affected by viscosity.

 Youngsuk Son, Sunil K. Pal, and Theodorian Borca-Tasciuc, Pulickel M. Ajayan, and Richard W. Siegel